 Current Georgetown Students

 Current Georgetown students interested in majoring in Chemistry or Biochemistry?
-Get answers from the Director of Undergraduate Studies.
+Send questions to the Director of Undergraduate Studies, Prof. Diana Glick.

 If you are a prospective student interested in applying to Georgetown as a Chemistry or Biochemistry major, contact the Admissions Office.

-Welcome to the Chemistry department at Georgetown University!
-We offer two separate undergraduate majors – a B.S. in Chemistry and a B.S. in Biochemistry.
+The Chemistry department offers two separate undergraduate majors – a B.S. in Chemistry and a B.S. in Biochemistry.
 The department also offers a minor in Chemistry.

-In addition to receiving coursework in each of the fundamental areas of chemistry/biochemistry, our majors have abundant opportunities to participate in undergraduate research.
-Undergraduates are encouraged to get involved in research as early as possible via enrolling in research courses, the GU Research Opportunities Program (GUROP), or even on a volunteer basis.
-For those students who wish to make a more serious multi-term commitment to undergraduate research, Honors degrees culminating in a senior thesis are offered for both majors.
+In addition to coursework in each of the fundamental areas of Chemistry/Biochemistry, our majors have abundant opportunities to participate in undergraduate research.
+Undergraduates are encouraged to get involved in research as early as possible via enrolling in research courses, the GU Research Opportunities Program (GUROP) or even on a volunteer basis.
+For those students who wish to make a more serious multi-term commitment to undergraduate research, our Honors program culminates in a senior thesis.

 The Chemistry major is fully accredited by the American Chemical Society (ACS).
-Students, who have earned a B.S. degree in Chemistry at Georgetown, are well-prepared for graduate study in Chemistry, Biochemistry, or other closely related scientific fields at any U.S. university, for medical school and M.D.-Ph.D. programs, for careers in industry, government, academia and research, and for many other opportunities (see our Learning Goals).
-With the inclusion of introductory biology, the curriculum provides an excellent background and all of the necessary prerequisites for Medical School admissions.
-The Biochemistry major curriculum also provides rigorous training suitable for Medical School admissions, graduate study in Biochemistry or graduate studies in any of the basic medical sciences.
-It is particularly well suited for students aspiring to M.D.Ph.D. programs.
-Some of our recent graduates have also gone on directly to industrial, academic, or research careers, or to law schools and graduate schools of business.
+Students who pursue a B.S.
+Chemistry degree are well-prepared for graduate study in Chemistry or related scientific fields.
+With the addition of Introductory Biology, the Chemistry curriculum meets all of the necessary prerequisites for Medical School admissions.
+The B.S.
+Biochemistry degree provides rigorous training suitable for graduate study in Biochemistry or basic medical sciences and meets all the Medical School admissions requirements.
+It is particularly well suited for students aspiring to MD-PhD programs.
+Recent graduates have also been successful at securing positions in industry, teaching or other science-related fields upon graduation, or have gone on to law or business schools.